 COVID-19 (2019 Novel Coronavirus)

-For the most recent provincial information on COVID-19, including symptoms and the status of cases in Ontario, NHH recommends Ontario’s dedicated COVID website: ontario.ca/page/2019-novel-coronavirus .
-For updates on the number of confirmed cases in Northumberland County and the Haliburton, Kawartha, Pine Ridge District Health Unit area, see the Health Unit website: hkpr.on.ca
+For the latest provincial information on COVID-19, including vaccine booking options, NHH recommends Ontario’s dedicated COVID website: ontario.ca/page/2019-novel-coronavirus .
+For local updates on Covid-19 activity in the Haliburton, Kawartha, Pine Ridge District Health Unit (HKPRDHU) area, please see the Health Unit website: hkpr.on.ca

 Additional Information for NHH Patients, Families and Visitors

 [Please note: this information is subject to change.]